 As a result of these consultations, the community very much welcomed and appreciated the DPHE EMCRP initiatives on WASH sector sub projects.
-As per their opinion, the safe water and improved sanitation (Latrine installation) is one of the priority needs for them for secured and better livelihoods aspects.
+As per their opinion, the safe water and improved sanitation (Latrine installation) is one of their priority needs for secured and better livelihoods aspects.

-Thus, future consultations during the lifetime of the project is expected to ensure that negative social and environmental impacts are being mitigated and community needs and opinions are being considered.
+Thus, future consultations during the lifetime of the project is expected to ensure that negative social and environmental impacts are being mitigated with due consideration of community needs and opinions.
 Consultations will involve determining with the site management team whether proper signage is being used (e.g. for occupational hazard) and whether a properly GRM system is being implemented through an efficient GRC.
 The GRM will be set up to serve as an integral tool for engaging the various stakeholders during the project activities and its implementation.
-There will a complaint book for stakeholders and the GRM will be instituted with qualified personnel trained in handling relevant complaints.
+There will have a complaint book for stakeholders to register their complaint and the GRM will be institutionalized with qualified personnel having adequate training in dealing with relevant complaints.
 The GRM will be available for a wide array of issues such as malpractice, labor issues and GBV.